What “Bible” do we use?

 translations of the Bible have deficiencies when compared to

 the original Scriptural texts.
 The King James Version (KJV)

-is, arguably the most-accurate English translation.
-For
+is, arguably, the most-accurate English translation available

-practical reasons in English-speaking lands the
+but for practical reasons in English-speaking lands the

 Orthodox Church uses the modified

 New King James Version